jundalisay/spblist/content/en/material/fallacies/einstein.md

-5 Lack of Teleportation Technology | This is a consequence of the lack of spacetime 6 Lack of Cheap Antimatter | This is a consequence of lack of the aether 7 Lack of Optical Computing  | This is a consequence of the lack of the aether 8 Nukes | Use Physics to Destroy your enemies before they destroy you
+5 Lack of Teleportation Technology | This is a consequence of the lack of spacetime 6 Lack of Cheap Antimatter | This is a consequence of lack of the aether 7 Lack of Optical Computing  | This is a consequence of the lack of the aether 8 Nukes | Use Physics to destroy your enemies before they destroy you (because you are peddling a scam)